 The Arbiter considers that caution was reasonably expected to be exercised with respect to investments in, and extent of exposure to, such products since the time of the Scheme's registration.
 Even more so when taking into consideration the nature of the Retirement Scheme and its specific objective.

-Nevertheless, the exposure to structured notes allowed within the Complainant's portfolio was extensive, with the insurance policy underlying the Scheme being at times fully or predominantly invested into such products.
+Nevertheless, the exposure to structured notes allowed within the Complainant's portfolio was extensive, with the insurance policy underlying the Scheme being fully invested into such products.

 A typical definition of a structured note provides that: